CNugteren/CLBlast/README.md

 Use CLBlast instead of clBLAS:

-* When you care about performance (and you should).
+* When you care about achieving maximum performance.
 * When you want to be able to inspect the BLAS kernels or easily customize them to your needs.
 * When you run on exotic OpenCL devices which you need to tune yourself.